Brain based learning: What is it and how to apply it

 4. Make sure they rest so they can learn better

 Parents should understand that quality sleep is fundamental for optimal performance and learning.
 When we sleep we rest and restore ourselves, as well as consolidate everything we have learned.
-A neuroeducational strategy is not only the amount of sleep we get (a child should get between 9-10 hours), but also quality sleep.
+A neuroeducational strategy is not only the amount of sleep we get (a child should get between 9-10 hours) but also quality sleep.
 Your child could sleep a lot but not sleep well.
 Stay attentive to signs of apathy and irritability that can come from insufficient sleep.
-Child insomnia, how to overcome sleep problems.

 5. An active body learns better